colugo/docs.jargon.sh/pages/data_definitions.md

 - **[jargon.routeY]=-100** - Moves the routing for the property up and down
 - **[jargon.showImportedClass]=true** - Adds the imported class from this property to the diagram
 - **[jargon.stateTransitions]=true** - Generate state transition API paths based on the lifecycle for this property
+- **[jargon.extension]=true** - This is an extension point.
+No JSONSchema or similar rules will be added to this Class.
+Implementers can add their own content and it will still pass validation

 - **[oas.additionalProperties]=true** - adds additionalProperties:true to this class in the API / JSONSchema